Analysis | Trump has never shied away from identity politics, despite his allies’ loathing of it

 “The culture of victimization and identity politics has run amok in America,” she tweeted last year.
 “What consequences are you seeing in your life?”

-Well, the consequences for the right has been a president who appeals to identity when it benefits him and the groups that support him.
-And that is what he appears to be doing with his support for Amy Coney Barrett, a woman who Trump previously said he was “saving” for Ginsburg’s seat.
+Well, the consequence for the right has been a president who appeals to identity when it benefits him and the groups that support him.
+And that is what he appears to be doing with his support for Amy Coney Barrett, a woman whom Trump previously said he was “saving” for Ginsburg’s seat.

 Nominating a conservative woman isn’t so much about Trump’s efforts to win women.
-The political stances of many women voters are too left of Trump’s political philosophy for him to actually connect with them.
+The political stances of many female voters are too left of Trump’s political philosophy for him to connect with them.

 But his nominating a conservative woman to the bench is a continuation of Trump embracing the type of identity politics that his supporters have rewarded since his campaign launched.
-His appeals to white identity politics have been some of the most overt in recent presidential history, as he did Saturday in North Carolina while segueing to focus on Barack Obama’s middle name while discussing the economy.
+His appeals to White identity politics have been some of the most overt in recent presidential history — evident Saturday in North Carolina while segueing to focus on Barack Obama’s middle name while discussing the economy.

 “Ladies and gentlemen, it’s President Barack Hussein Obama,” he said.
 “As Rush Limbaugh would say, Barack Hussein Obama, right?
 You ever hear Rush?
 Barack Hussein Obama.”

 Appeals like that have been incredibly effective.
-Trump won the white vote in 2016 and continues to fare better with many white groups (working class, evangelicals, men, etc.) than Democratic nominee Joe Biden.
-But this most recent effort — one that from the outside looks like an appeal to connect more deeply with women, a voting bloc that historically has not backed him — could benefit Trump greatly by giving the impression that preserving the gender balance of the court is important to someone who has previously been accused of not having enough women in high positions in his administration.
+Trump won the White vote in 2016 and continues to fare better with many White groups (working-class, evangelicals, men, etc.) than Democratic nominee Joe Biden.
+But this most recent effort — one that from the outside looks like an appeal to connect more deeply with women, a voting bloc that historically has not backed him — could benefit Trump greatly by giving the impression that preserving the gender balance of the court is important to someone who has been accused of not having enough women in high positions in his administration.

-“I think it should be a woman because I actually like women much more than I like men, I have to say,” he said Saturday.
+“I think it should be a woman, because I actually like women much more than I like men, I have to say,” Trump said Saturday.
 “No, I do.
 I do I like women more.
 So I have to make a decision to fill the seat.”

 Throughout his presidency, Trump has made it clear that no group of voters is more important to him than his base.
-And by nominating a judge approved of by the Federalist Society, a conservative group known for its originalist interpretation of the Constitution, Trump has reinforced that.
-In naming a woman whose bona fides appease his conservative base, the president gets to do something that has become pretty common throughout his campaign — give the impression that he is reaching beyond his core supporters while actually just reinforcing his loyalties to them.
+And by nominating a judge approved of by the Federalist Society, a conservative group known for its originalist interpretation of the Constitution, Trump would reinforce that.
+In naming a woman whose bona fides appease his conservative base, the president gets to do something that has become pretty common throughout his campaign — give the impression that he is reaching beyond his core supporters while reinforcing his loyalties to them.